Taiping Rebellion: Aftermath

 Although the fall of Nanjing in 1864 marked the destruction of the Taiping regime, the fight was not yet over.
 There were still several hundred thousand Taiping troops continuing the fight, with more than a quarter-million fighting in the border regions of Jiangxi and Fujian alone.
 In August 1871, the last Taiping army led by Shi Dakai's commander, Li Fuzhong (李福忠), was completely wiped out by government forces in the border region of Hunan, Guizhou and Guangxi.

 Taiping wars also spilled over into Vietnam with devastating effects.
 In 1860, Wu Lingyun (吳凌雲), an ethnic Zhuang Taiping leader, proclaimed himself King of Tingling (廷陵國) in the Sino-Vietnamese border regions.
 Dingling was destroyed during a Qing campaign in 1868.
 His son Wu Yazhong, also called Wu Kun (吳鯤), fled to Vietnam.
 He was killed in 1869 in Thái Nguyên by a Qing-Vietnamese coalition headed by Feng Zicai.

 Wu Kun's troops broke up and became marauding armies such as the Yellow Flag Army led by Huang Chongying (黃崇英) and the Black Flag Army led by Liu Yongfu.
 Liu Yongfu became a prominent warlord in Upper Tonkin and later helped the Nguyễn dynasty to engage against the French during the Sino-French War in the 1880s.
 He later became the second and last leader of the short-lived Republic of Formosa.

 Other "Flag Gangs" armed with the latest weapons, disintegrated into bandit groups that plundered remnants of the Lan Xang kingdom.
-They were then engaged in the Haw wars (misnamed due to conflation with Chinese Muslims) against the incompetent forces of King Rama V until 1890, when the last of the groups eventually disbanded.
+They were then engaged in the Haw wars (misnamed due to conflation with Chinese Muslims) against the forces of King Rama V until 1890, when the last of the groups eventually disbanded.